SalesforceCommerceCloud/sfcc-sample-apps/README.md

 # Commerce Storefront Sample Application &middot; [![CircleCI][circleci-image]][circleci-url]

-Use our storefront sample application to build amazing commerce experiences with the latest Commerce platform technologies.
+Use our storefront sample application to learn how to build amazing commerce experiences with the latest Commerce platform technologies.

 ## What is this?